 Next Steps

-A draft Urban Futures Strategy has been prepared in collaboration with consultants Spatial Economics to provide a clear policy framework to guide sustainable urban growth at the township and precinct level.
-It considers a range of constraints, including the need to protect natural environments and significant landscapes.
+The Urban Futures Strategy has been prepared in collaboration with consultants Spatial Economics.
+It provides a clear policy framework to guide sustainable urban growth in the Surf Coast Shire and defines the future role of towns to guide land use planning.
+The Strategy considers landscape level opportunities and constraints, including the need to protect natural environments, biodiversity assets and significant landscapes to determine where forecast growth can and should occur.

-The draft Strategy is informed by key technical reports (appendices) that provide a strong and robust evidence base for principles and directions.
+The Strategy is informed by key technical reports (appendices) prepared by expert consultants that provide a strong and robust evidence base to support key directions in the Strategy.

 • Recognise landscape level bushfire risk when planning for urban growth.